-If your child has been diagnosed with ADHD, then chances are your medical provider has recommended medication.
+If your child has been diagnosed with ADHD, chances are medication has been recommended as treatment by your medical provider.

-But has your medical provider mentioned the other first-line recommended treatment?
+But has your medical provider mentioned the other first-line treatment recommended for ADHD?

-According to research, you've probably never even heard that behavior training for you is recommended treatment for your child.
+According to research, you've probably never even heard that behavior training for parents is recommended treatment for children.

 Behavioral interventions are recommended treatment for children with ADHD and related challenges like ODD, anxiety, and other conditions that have challenges with Executive Function.
 In fact, a combination of behavioral interventions and medication is shown to improve the effectiveness of medication for ADHD.